adarshgumashta/Awesome-Android-Interview/Android相关/Android高级面试题.md

     Calculate the size of an image

-    The calculation formula of the image occupied by the picture: the height of the picture * the width of the picture * the size of the memory occupied by one pixel.
+    The calculation formula of the image occupied by the picture: the height of the picture * the width of the picture
+    * the size of the memory occupied by one pixel.
 Therefore, when calculating the size of the memory occupied by the picture, it is necessary to consider the directory where the picture is located and the density of the device.
     These two factors actually affect the picture.
 High and wide, android will pull and compress the image.

     Load the bitmap process (how to ensure no memory overflow)

     Because Android has limited memory for images, if it loads a large number of megabytes, the memory overflows.
     Bitmap will load all the pixels of the image (that is, the length x width) into the memory.
 If the resolution of the image is too large, it will directly lead to the memory OOM.
-Only when the BitmapFactory loads the image, use BitmapFactory.Options to configure the related parameters to reduce the loading.
+Only when the BitmapFactory loads the image , use BitmapFactory.Options to configure the related parameters to reduce the loading.
 Pixel.

     Detailed explanation of related parameters of BitmapFactory.Options